-Assessment of the Final Draft City of Peterborough Official Plan for Policies that Address Climate Action
+City of Peterborough Official Plan Policies that Address Climate Action

 The evaluation of the Official Plan (OP) utilized a methodology that analyzed the impact of each OP policy with a climate action lens to identify direct and indirect mitigation and adaptation objectives.

+Climate Mitigation

 Direct mitigation includes policies that reduced greenhouse gas (GHG) emissions, such as from fuel switching, energy conservation, or tree planting.
 Indirect mitigation policies consider GHG emissions decreased through intensification of the built environment, promotion of active travel, or compact dwellings as examples.

 Indirect mitigation policy can support long-term community mitigation goals through behaviour change and pull residents to gravitate toward lower-carbon lifestyles.

+Climate Adaptation

-Alternatively, climate adaptation policies enable a reduction in the vulnerability of residents and the built environment to withstand extreme weather events (i.e. severe rainfall) and long-term climate events (i.e. droughts).
-Finally, the Climate Emergency Declaration (CED) was included in the assessment and identified OP policies that actively and directly reduce GHG reductions in a specific policy.
+Climate adaptation policies enable a reduction in the vulnerability of residents and the built environment to withstand extreme weather events (i.e. severe rainfall) and long-term climate events (i.e. droughts).

+The Climate Emergency Declaration (CED) was included in the assessment and identified OP policies that actively and directly reduce GHG reductions in a specific policy.